sanjeda-sara/day32/README.md

 # day32
-day 31 was adb day, we are starting with a fresh laravel project today (day32, 2nd march, wednesday)
+day 31 was adb day, we are starting JavaScript today (day32, 2nd march, wednesday)